Discover the perfect itinerary for 6 days in France.

 Afterward, wander through the winding streets of Montmartre, filled with quaint cafes, art galleries, and charming boutiques.
 Explore the famous Place du Tertre, where local artists display their work and capture the essence of the neighborhood.

 Indulge in a delicious dinner at one of the cozy bistros or restaurants that line the streets of Montmartre.
 Sample traditional French dishes, sip on a glass of wine, and savor the flavors of the local cuisine.
-If you’re in the mood for some entertainment, catch a cabaret show at the iconic Moulin Rouge, where can-can dancers and vibrant performances will transport you back in time.

 As the night unfolds, immerse yourself in the vibrant nightlife of Montmartre.
 Discover the hidden speakeasies and jazz bars that dot the neighborhood, offering a unique and intimate atmosphere.
-Listen to live music, dance the night away, or simply enjoy the bohemian ambiance of the lively streets the perfect ending to day one of 6 days in France.

 Day 2 in France: Paris